 Nurse / midwife to patient ratios

-Nurse / midwife to patient ratios are the minimum number of registered nurses, midwives, and enrolled nurses working on a particular ward, unit, or department, in relation to the number of patients they care for.
+Nurse / midwife to patient ratios (ratios) are the minimum number of registered nurses, midwives, and enrolled nurses working on a particular ward, unit, or department, in relation to the number of patients they care for.
 Minimum ratios are applied for every shift (morning, afternoon, night).

 The implementation of ratios commenced with a successful pilot at the Perth Children’s Hospital (PCH) Emergency Department in July 2023.